dr-matt-smith/php-symfony3-book/00_content/part06/chapter18d_login_nav_customisation.md

-# Logged-in user as author
+# Customising view based on logged-in user

 ## Twig nav links when logged in (`recipe03`)